 Here are two ways organizations can act to improve leadership:

-1. Synthesis sessions
+1. Hold a synthesis sessions

 The remaining time is devoted to open discussion on any questions employees have about the organization and concerns that individuals may have about blockers to their ability to help the organization achieve its goals.

-2. Bringing company values to life
+2. Bring company values to life

-In order to ‘earn’ an employee’s signature on a value, the new hire has to ask what that value means to that employee, then the newcomer paraphrases the response to ensure they understand its meaning and relevance.
+In order to "earn" an employee’s signature on a value, the new hire has to ask what that value means to that employee.
+Then, the newcomer paraphrases the response to ensure they understand its meaning and relevance.
 If they do, the incumbent signs it off.

-It’s a win-win-win for bringing your company values to life and expanding the newcomer’s internal network.
+A "Book of Signs" is a win-win-win for bringing your company values to life and expanding the newcomer’s internal network.

 Enablement-focused employee engagement initiatives

-Here are two initiatives which target enablement:
+Here are two initiatives that target enablement:

-3. Transparency report
+3. Create a transparency report

-4. Customer panel
+4. Host a customer panel

 There’s nothing like bringing in the voice of the customer to help employees connect to the bigger picture.
-Make this voice a regular presence through inviting a panel of customers to be a part of your all-hands meetings.
+Make this voice a regular presence by inviting a panel of customers to be a part of your all-hands meetings.